Megan Arns

 Bio

-Megan received her D.M.A. in Percussion Performance & Literature and M.A. in Ethnomusicology at the Eastman School of Music.
-She was also awarded performance degrees from Florida State University (M.M.) and Truman State University (B.M.), where she was recognized as a Presser Scholar.
-Her primary teachers include Michael Burritt, John W. Parks IV, Michael Bump, Bill Cahn, and Nyoman Suadin.
-Megan is a co-host on the @Percussion Podcast with percussion colleagues Casey Cangelosi, Laurel Black, and Ben Charles.
-She endorses Vic Firth Sticks & Mallets, Pearl/Adams Musical Instruments, and Zildjian Cymbals.
+Megan received her D.M.A. in Percussion Performance & Literature and M.A. in Ethnomusicology at the Eastman School of Music, M.M. in Percussion Performance and Certificate in World Music from Florida State University, and B.M in Percussion Performance at Truman State University where she was recognized as a Presser Scholar.
+She currently serves on the Board of Directors and as 2nd Vice President on the Executive Committee of the Percussive Arts Society.
+Megan endorses Vic Firth Sticks & Mallets, Pearl/Adams Musical Instruments, Black Swamp Percussion, Remo Drumheads, and Zildjian Cymbals.